nair0lf32/zer0ne-blog/content/writeups/Hackerlab/hackerlab-2023.md

 I am very proud of my efforts this year as I could qualify for finals (kek)

-I wish I had time to partake in finals...in october...maybe I will I don't know yet
+I wish I had time to partake in finals...but I could not

 That was an awesome experience and I had a lot of fun and still most importantly learnt alot!